DNA Script has gathered the support of key international investors to take a new, faster DNA synthesis technology closer to the market.

 According to Gariel, DNA Script’s technology could reduce this time by an order of magnitude and significantly improve the quality, simply by mimicking what nature does.
 The company uses engineered polymerase enzymes to create custom sequences by incorporating modified nucleotides sequentially.

 The technology works rather similarly to next-generation sequencing, where the enzymatic reaction is stopped after each nucleotide is added to the chain.
-Gariel and Thomas Ybert, co-founder and CEO of the startup were inspired to translate this approach from reading to writing DNA after working for the French firm Total developing biofuels, where they realized that DNA synthesis was a bottleneck when engineering S. Cerevisiae.
+Gariel and Thomas Ybert, co-founder and CEO of the startup, were inspired to translate this approach from reading to writing DNA after working for the French firm Total developing biofuels, where they realized that DNA synthesis was a bottleneck when engineering S. Cerevisiae yeast.